 This method is particularly useful if you are planning to build a treehouse at a height of 8 feet or less.
 In such a case, rather than using the tree trunk for the support you can just use poles as base which are well secured in the ground.
 Many treehouse enthusiasts use this support system to build treehouses without trees.

-If you want use it with system, you can use the popular two-pole and tree for creating stable support system for the treehouse.
-You can even build four poles for the support and treehouse trunk just as a pillar for the house.
+If you want to use it with a system, you can use the popular two-pole and tree to create a stable support system for the treehouse.
+You can even build four poles for the support and a treehouse trunk just as a pillar for the house.

 4. Least Moving Anchor